 Burrata came with chargrilled aubergine and was served on a slice of focaccia with a kind of pesto of chilli and oregano.
 If I’m honest this wasn’t my favourite dish, but then I have been spoilt recently by what seemed to be a sampling of the best burrata in Puglia

 On to desserts which came with matched sweet wines.
-I was a little disappointed to find that there were no truffles.
+I was a little disappointed to find that there were no chocolate truffles left.
 I had a yearning for a small sweet end to the meal and the best alternative I could find was actually just a little bit more than I wanted at that moment in time.
 Which probably just shows I shouldn’t have ordered quite so much in the first place.
 I’m sure too, that it would have been a better dessert with the accompanying cherries which were removed at my request (I just felt it would make the dish too sweet for me).

 The lovely Hedonist’s Chargrilled Italian Peach with Amaretti, Mascarpone, Honey and Thyme was a more successful dish for me.

 But perhaps I’m being overly fussy.
-Ember Yard serves a whole range of wonderful dishes.
+Ember Yard Soho serves a whole range of wonderful dishes.
 The smokey plates from the grill are worth focussing on but for all that I’d happily dine on the Charcuterie, Cheese and Bar Snacks.

 I’m a little hard pushed to pick a favourite out of the three Salt Yard restaurants I’ve tried so far.
 But, I think perhaps it is this one.

 The grill just adds something special to Ember Yard, though I’d happily dine in any of the Salt Yard restaurants any day of the week.

 W1F 8SUTel: 020 7439 8057